A Comprehensive Guide to Dental Crowns

 Both inlays and onlays are popular types of partial crowns.
-Like a conventional full crown, both inlays and onlays are used to cover and protect and reinforce parts of a tooth.
+Like a conventional full crown, both inlays and onlays are used to cover, protect, and reinforce parts of a tooth.
 The primary difference is in how they are deployed.

 Inlays are often used when a cavity is too large for a simple filling to fix.
-Inlays will also rarely cover the cusps, or sharp pointy parts or your tooth.
+Inlays will also rarely cover the cusps or sharp pointy parts of your tooth.

 An onlay, on the other hand, will often cover parts of the cusp.
-Both inlays and onlays are fabricated as a single piece that is then placed in or on a tooth.
+Both inlays and onlays are fabricated as a single piece placed in or on a tooth.
 Because inlays and onlays are fabricated outside of the mouth then put in place, they are often referred to as indirect restorations.
-In comparison, a typical dental filling is built up in the mouth and known as a direct restoration.
+In comparison, a typical dental filling is built up in the mouth and is a direct restoration.

-Inlays are used when a simple filling is not enough to repair damage to a tooth as a result of dental caries or a tooth fracture.
+Inlays are used when a simple filling is not enough to repair damage to a tooth due to dental caries or a tooth fracture.
 Inlays possess several significant advantages over simple amalgam or resin fillings.